JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 4. Tweak the code:

-Even with the latest dependencies, there is still some comiplation errors which needs to tweat the code to fix.
+Even with the latest dependencies, there is still some compilation errors which needs to tweat the code to fix.

 ### 4.1 FreeFileSync/Source/afs/sftp.cpp